proto-aiken-13/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Extra Information**
 <br><br>
 - `GROUP`: A string representing the group of students as shown in the list.
+Must not contain space.
 <br>
 - `TUTORIAL`: An integer between 1 and 12 (inclusive)
 <br>